mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

 The data for this project is sourced from [Immoweb](https://www.immoweb.be/en), a leading real estate website.

+## 📌 Personal Situation

+This project was developed as part of the AI Bootcamp at BeCode.org.

 ## ⏱️ Project Duration

 This segment of the project was completed in 5 days.

+## 🔧 Maintainers

+Connect with me on [LinkedIn](https://www.linkedin.com/in/mehmetbatar/).